MrPhoenix174/NvimConfig/README.md

 When you open Neovim, Lazy.nvim will install all plugins automatically.

----

-## 🛠 Features

-* Fast startup and plugin management via Lazy.nvim
-* Preconfigured LSPs for common languages
-* Smooth and clean interface
-* Easy to customize further

----

 ## 💬 Questions or Issues?

-If something doesn’t work or you have suggestions, feel free to open an issue here.
+If something doesn’t work or you have suggestions, you can open issues.

 Also, you can follow me on Telegram: [t.me/MrPhoenix_works](https://t.me/MrPhoenix_works)